Contact Information:

 The PGY1 resident will be required to complete a medication use evaluation or a drug formulary review, as assigned by the UC Davis Medical Center P&T Committee coordinator.
 The PGY1 residency director will work with the P&T Committee coordinator and the resident to determine the assignment, based on the resident’s interests and the needs of the department.

-The PGY1 Pharmacy Practice resident will participate in a chief resident assignment for the year that is chosen in July.
-Assignment options include: Pharmacy Week Chair, Wellness, Morale & Social Chair, Publicity and Communications Chair, Interview Chair, Research Chair, Recruitment Chair, Professional Development and Education Chair, Quality and Safety Chair, and Orientation Chair.
+The PGY1 Pharmacy Practice resident will participate in a resident chair assignment for the year that is chosen in the fall.
+Assignment options include: Pharmacy Week Chair, Wellness, Morale & Social Chair, Publicity and Communications Chair, Interview Chair, Research Chair, Recruitment Chair, Professional Development and Education Chair, Quality and Safety Chair, Diversity, Equity & Inclusion Chair, and Orientation Chair.
 Additional chair positions may be developed prior to selection in July depending on the needs of the department.

 Professional Development: